rpf13/alpstein-mountains/README.md

 ### Main Site

 This is the entry point to the project.
 Everything starts from here and therefore it gives some key information to keep the user interested.
+It attracts the visitor with a stunning hero image of the Aescher, a house which is partially built inside the mountain.
+The other repeating parts have been explained in the [Generic Features](#generic-features) section.

 ![Main Site](docs/testing/01-mainsite.png)